Skip to main content

 Handling Rejection

-There are two rejection outcomes with different behaviors: Retry (status: "retry") — the user can fix and resubmit.
+There are two rejection outcomes with different behaviours: Retry (status: "retry") — the user can fix and resubmit.
 The reject_reason field explains what needs correction.
-Generate a new access token and let the user re-enter the SDK flow.
+In WebSDK or hybrid mode, generate a new access token and let the user re-enter the SDK flow.
+In document-only mode, re-upload corrected documents and submit again.
 Rejected (status: "rejected") — terminal.
 The user cannot retry with the same identity documents.
 Display the reject_reason and direct them to contact support.

 # Retry scenario